Our Admissions Process

 • Moonreach will only accept emergency admissions at our discretion where appropriate and reasonable.

-• Our primary concern, immediately upon admission, is to settle the child or young person into their new surroundings.
+• Our primary concern, immediately upon admission, is to settle the child into their new surroundings.

 • Within the first 24 hours, we develop an initial care plan which is finalised within seven days of emergency admission.

-• It is a prerequisite of any emergency admission that formal arrangements are already in place for a full and formal medical assessment of the young person within 24 hours of their admission.
+• It is a prerequisite of any emergency admission that formal arrangements are already in place for a full and formal medical assessment of the child within 24 hours of their admission.

 • Upon emergency admission, Moonreach's standard, non-emergency admission processes (as described above) will apply.

-• All emergency referrals will be risk assessed, taking into consideration any young person already in placement.
-Risk assessments will be made in light of residents already in place within the unit.
-All staff have knowledge and awareness of risk assessments and relevant policies.
+• All emergency referrals will be risk assessed, taking into consideration any child already in placement.
+Risk assessments will be made in light of children already in place within the unit.
+All adults have knowledge and awareness of risk assessments and relevant policies.